Birthday Depression: It’s OK to Feel Sad on Your Special Day

 The first step to overcoming birthday depression is to acknowledge that it’s real and common and that it’s happening to you now.
 You’re not alone in this.

-So try not to experience guilt about not feeling a happy and exciting birthday.
+So try not to experience guilt about not feeling happy and excited on your birthday.
 Instead, be kind, compassionate, and non-judgmental to yourself.
-If you are upset, sad, depressed, grieving – whatever – accept it.
-Allow yourself to embrace all your emotions, even if they are painful, confusing, and overpowering.
+If you are upset, sad, depressed, or grieving – accept it.
+Allow yourself to embrace all your emotions, even if they are negative, confusing, and overpowering.

 2. Avoid comparing yourself to others